MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/azure-ad-b2b-guests-yammer.md

 A: Yes.
 Admins can create dynamic membership rules for guest users in a Yammer community via Azure portal.
 An example is: user.userType -eq "Guest" and user.email -contains "@xyz.com" - this rule will add all guest users from the domain xyz.com to the specified Yammer community.

+**Q: I don’t want to allow external users in the Yammer communities of our network.
+How do I disable external users from participating in our communities?**

+A: Yammer relies on and builds upon the [external collaboration settings](https://docs.microsoft.com/bs-latn-ba/azure/active-directory/external-identities/delegate-invitations) offered by Azure AD.
+We recommend that you use Azure AD controls to configure external collaboration settings.

+If you want to deny external users from being added to Yammer communities while allowing external users to access rest of Microsoft 365 apps, use the External messaging security settings in the Yammer network admin settings page to deny community admins from adding external users.

+> [!NOTE]
+> When you deny external users from being added to Yammer communities, community admins will not be able to add any new external users to the Yammer communities.
+Existing external users will not be removed from Yammer communities.

 **Q: I don’t want to enable the new experience for my production Yammer network yet.
 How can I try the new B2B Guest experience in my test network?**

 A: You can try out the new B2B Guest experience on your existing test network.
-If you don’t have a test environment, you can create a [new trial tenant](https://signup.microsoft.com/) for testing and submit the tenant details in the sign-up form.
+If you don’t have a test environment, you can create a [new trial tenant](https://signup.microsoft.com/) for testing.

 ## Related articles